JonathanStoye/openvm-management-application-protoype/README.md

 To get this project up and running please install the docker engine according to your OS.

+To install the dependecies of the project, run `npm run install:all` in the root folder of the project.

 ## Starting the Application

-All you need to do afterwards is running `docker-compose up` inside of this folder.
+All you need to do afterwards is running `docker-compose up` in the root folder of the project.
 The UI can then be found at [http://localhost:3000](http://localhost:3000) and the API at [http://localhost:6060](http://localhost:6060).

 ## Development